Abdillah/gulp-tarjeem/README.md

 Type: `Object`

 An `Object` with the following properties that affect how this plugin works,
-* `.localeFilePath` String.
-Optional.
+* `.dictionaryFilePath` String.
 Path to locale file.
-  Or you can use `.localeLang` and `.localeDirectory`.
-  But to note, this option has highest priority.
-* `.localeFileExt` String.
-Optional.
-If you specify path to file will transform `newLocalePath = oldLocalePath + .localeFileExt`.
-* `.localeLang` String.
-Optional.
-Target language.
-* `.localeDirectory` String.
-Optional.
-Directory with locale files.
-  If no `.localeFilePath` specified, try construct it from `.localeDirectory + .localeLang`.
+* `.dictionaryTransformer` Function.
+Custom function to convert whatever `dictionaryFilePath` content might be into Javascript key-value object.
-* `.localeDictionary` Object.
+* `.dictionaryObject` Object.
 Dictionary to lookup instead of locale specified above.
-  If you specify this, another `locale*` properties will be ignored.
+  If you specify this, `dictionaryFilePath` property will be ignored.
 * `.syntaxFunctionName` String.
 Function name to match.<br/>
   Default: `transl`
-* `.translate` Function.
-  First argument is an `content` to transform it.
-  Second is an dictionary, that you specified.
-  Function should return transformed string or `Error` object with some message.

 ## Tips & Trick
 This plugin is actually very flexible.
 A String in Javascript can be chained with